polymake/matchthenet/readme.md

 # License and author information

-This project by Michael Joswig, Georg Loho, Benjamin Lorenz, Rico Raber and the [polymake](https://polymake.org) team is published under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+This project by Michael Joswig, Georg Loho, Benjamin Lorenz, Rico Raber and the [polymake](https://polymake.org) team is published under GPLv3 and CC BY-NC-SA, see [LICENSE.md](LICENSE.md) for details.
 It can be played at [MatchTheNet](https://matchthenet.de).

 You can contact the authors via mail: surname ( at ) math.tu-berlin.de